Satyam25613/IOT-SENSOR/README.md

-# IoT Sensor Data Processor
+IoT Sensor Data Processor

-This project is part of the BCA curriculum at Sri Balaji University, Pune.
-It uses AWS services to build an ETL pipeline that processes sensor data for real-time environmental monitoring.
+This project is designed to ingest, clean, transform, and aggregate raw IoT sensor data using AWS Glue and Amazon S3.
+It handles real-time sensor logs (temperature, humidity, etc.) and outputs cleaned and summarized datasets for further analysis or visualization.

-##  Project Stack
+Project Structure
-- AWS S3 (storage)
-- AWS Glue (ETL scripting)
-- Python (PySpark)
-- GitHub (version control & submission)

-##  S3 Bucket Structure
+S3 Buckets:
-iot-sensor-data-satyam/
+bash
+Copy
+Edit
+s3://iot-sensor-data-satyam/
-├── raw/
+├── raw/         # Raw CSV sensor data
-│ └── Incoming raw sensor logs (CSV or JSON)
-├── processed/
-│ └── Cleaned data in Parquet format
+├── processed/   # Cleaned data stored in Parquet format └── aggregated/  # Hourly average temperature in Parquet Architecture Overview
-└── aggregated/
-└── Hourly/Daily averaged data in ORC or Parquet

-##  ETL Logic (in Glue)
-- Convert timestamp formats
+Source: Raw IoT sensor logs (.csv) uploaded to raw/

+ETL Job 1: Reads, cleans, transforms the data, stores results in processed/

+ETL Job 2: Aggregates hourly average temperature, writes to aggregated/

+ETL Steps
+1. Cleaning & Transformation (ETL Job 1)
+Reads CSV from raw/

+Parses and converts timestamp

-- Filter out faulty readings (e.g., temperature < -50 or > 150)
+Filters out faulty temperature values (< -50 or > 150)
-- Calculate hourly and daily averages
-- Save cleaned and aggregated output back to S3

-##  Status
-Project repository structure ready.
-Code will be uploaded soon.
+Writes output as Parquet to processed/

+2. Aggregation (ETL Job 2)
+Reads Parquet from processed/

+Extracts hour and day from timestamp

+Calculates average temperature grouped by hour

+Writes aggregated data to aggregated/

+Technologies Used
+AWS Glue (ETL pipelines using Spark & PySpark)

+Amazon S3 (Data storage: raw, processed, aggregated)

+Apache Parquet (Efficient columnar storage format)

+GitHub (Version control and documentation)

+How to Run
+Upload raw sensor logs (sensor-data.csv) to s3://iot-sensor-data-satyam/raw/

+Trigger ETL Job 1 from AWS Glue to clean and transform the data

+Trigger ETL Job 2 to generate hourly averages

+Output will be available in the processed/ and aggregated/ S3 folders

+Output Usage
+You can:

+Download Parquet files for analysis

+Use AWS Athena to query data

+Integrate with QuickSight or BI tools for visualization